liquity/dev/README.md

 _**Pure offset:**_  when a trove's debt is entirely cancelled with LUSD in the Stability Pool, and all of it's liquidated ETH collateral is assigned to Stability Pool depositors.

 _**Mixed offset and redistribution:**_  When the Stability Pool LUSD only covers a fraction of the liquidated trove's debt.
-This fraction of debt is cancelled with CLV in the Stability Pool, and an equal fraction of the trove's collateral is assigned to depositors.
+This fraction of debt is cancelled with LUSD in the Stability Pool, and an equal fraction of the trove's collateral is assigned to depositors.
 The remaining collateral & debt is redistributed directly to active troves.

 _**Gas compensation:**_ A refund, in LUSD and ETH, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
 Designed to ensure that liquidators are not dissuaded by potentially high gas costs.